MichalVodicka/random-number-generator/README.md

 `npm install`

-First command install concurrently into root folder as helper for running BE and FE in one command.
+The command install concurrently into root folder as helper for running BE and FE in one command.
 And install node modules for BE and FE

 How to config (for development)
 ---